Medical Sciences Internal Fund: Pump priming

-Please submit your application online via the Internal Research Award Management System (IRAMS) by 5pm on Wednesday 25 April 2018.
+Please submit your application online via the Internal Research Award Management System (IRAMS).

 Guidance in the form of quick reference guide (QRG) documents for applicants, departmental approvers and administrators can be found on Research Support pages.

 Note that some departments may have set an earlier internal deadline so please check with your local admin team and prepare your application well in advance of the date advertised above.
 Applications must be reviewed online for eligibility and departmental support by departmental approvers and, where approved, submitted to the Committee for review.